-Select the elements you want included in this report.
-Elements include groups of devices and individual devices.
-Select the elements from:
+4. Select the elements you want included in this report.
+Click the Group or Device radio button to display either groups or devices.

 All groups created in NavisAccess are listed.
-Groups are configured through the Group Wizard.
+Groups are configured through the Group Wizard, or created when schedules are configured in the Schedule Wizard.

-All devices discovered by NavisAccess and entered into its database are listed.
+All devices discovered by NavisAccess and entered into its database are listed

-To add a group of device, highlight it and click the [Add] button.
+To add a group or device, highlight it and click the [Select] button.
 Or, you can just double-click on the name.